 4. Create candidate journey maps and define candidate touchpoints

 Employer branding isn’t only about distributing job openings and other EB content to various channels such as social media.
-It includes many more touchpoints during the selection and hiring process.
+It includes every interaction a candidate has with your organization, from the first impression to the final decision.

 candidate journey map and content planner